Genetic Fact Sheets for Parents

 If a metabolic crisis is not treated, a child with MCADD can develop:

 Between episodes of metabolic crisis, people with MCADD are usually healthy.
 However, repeated episodes can cause permanent brain damage.
-This may result in learning problems, mental retardation or spasticity.
+This may result in learning problems, intellectual disabilities or spasticity.

 Symptoms often happen after having nothing to eat for more than a few hours.